-The PHP SDK provides a PHP interface for the Gigya API.
+The PHP SDK, not part of our core offering, provides a PHP interface for the Gigya API.
 The library makes it simple to integrate Gigya's services in your PHP application.
 This document is a practical step-by-step guide for programmers who wish to integrate the Gigya service into their PHP application.
 Follow the steps below to get started, and use the Library Reference while implementing.

 - PHP 5.x.